uclnlp/fakenewschallenge/README.md

 ### Prerequisites

-The model was developed, trained and tested using the
+The system was developed, trained and tested using the
 following:

 ```